TheImagingSource/tiscamera/README.md

 ## Licensing

-All files are published under the Apache License 2.0.
+All files are published under the Apache License 2.0, unless otherwise noted.